Site Logo

 WellAged.dev

-Building a User Audit Log Archive on OpenTelemetry and DuckDB | Rough Draft
+Building a User-Facing Audit Log Archive on OpenTelemetry and DuckDB | Rough Draft

 The Problem: Observability Data vs. User Data

 But if your application is already instrumented with OpenTelemetry, the data from both flows through the same pipeline.
-Every business transaction that matters to your users (a file upload, a document translation, a payment processed) already exists as OTEL spans with rich attributes.
+Every business transaction that matters to your users (a file upload, a document modification, a payment processed) already exists as OTEL spans with rich attributes.
 The challenge is filtering out the observability noise and capturing only the data relevant to end users.

 This creates two problems: